icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 ICGC get is a universal download client for accessing ICGC data residing in various data repositories.

-The data for ICGC resides in many data repositories around the world.
+The data possessed by the ICGC resides in many data repositories around the world.
 These repositories each have their own environment (public cloud, private cloud, on-premise file systems, etc.), access controls (DACO, OAuth, asymmetric keys, IP filtering), download clients and configuration mechanisms.
 Thus, there is much for a user to learn and perform before actually acquiring the data.